altaidevorg/llm-food/README.md

 ## License Considerations

-Note that `pymupdf4llm`, the default PDF extraction backend, is licensed under AGPL.
-If this is a concern for your use case, you can switch to the `pypdf2` backend (which uses the `pypdf` library, typically under a more permissive license like MIT or BSD) by setting the `PDF_BACKEND=pypdf2` environment variable.
+Note that `pymupdf4llm` is licensed under AGPL.
+If this is not a concern for your use case or if you have a commercial license, you can switch from the default `pypdf2` backend (which uses the `pypdf` library, typically under a more permissive license like MIT or BSD) to `PyMuPDF4LLM` by setting the `PDF_BACKEND=pymupdf4llm` environment variable.

 ## Future Enhancements (Stretch Goals from PRD)